-Narmada District, even before the independence of India, was already one of the independent states, a Rajwadas that belonged to Rajpipla.
+Narmada District, even before the independence of India, was already one of the independent states, a Rajwada that belonged to Rajpipla.
 The state was later dissolved and became the part of the Union of India but the name Rajpipla remained.
-Till the year 1997 Rajpipla was the name of the present-day Narmada District, but in 1997 Gujarat government carved out 6 new districts which were Narmada, Nandod, Dediyapada, Tilakwada Taluka, and Sagbara Talukas.
-Rajpipla was made the headquarters of the Narmada District.
+Till the year 1997, Rajpipla was the name of the present-day Narmada District, but in 1997 Gujarat government carved out 6 new districts which were Narmada, Nandod, Dediyapada, Tilakwada Taluka, and Sagbara Taluka.
+Rajpipla was made the headquarters of Narmada District.
 The present-day Narmada district comprises 222 village panchayats and 562 villages.

-The Narmada river is a place to unwind from the stressful and fast-paced life of a city.
+Relax and Click Pictures.
+Narmada river is a place to unwind from the stressful and fast-paced life of a city.
 The calming sound of flowing water, soothing vibes by the riverside and abundance of natural beauty in the surroundings make this place a heavenly spot.
-Tourists may spend time by the river gazing at the landscape of the Sardar Sarovar Dam or click pictures in its natural backdrop.
+Tourists may spend time by the river gazing at the landscape of the Sardar Sarovar Dam or clicking pictures in its beautiful backdrop.

 By Road.
-Traveling by road is a journey full of adventures as one gets the opportunity to visit the villages, eat at roadside dhabas, enjoy driving at the national highways and capture the serene views of farms on both sides of the road.
-Tourists may either take the inter-state tourist bus to travel to the Narmada district, Gujarat or may take their personal vehicle.
-From Delhi, Mumbai, Kolkata and Bengaluru one has to cover nearly 1,000, 450, 2,000, and 1,300 km respectively.
+Travelling by road is a journey full of adventures as one gets the opportunity to visit the villages, eat at roadside dhabas, enjoy driving at the national highways and capture the serene views of farms on both sides of the road.
+Tourists may either take the inter-state tourist bus to travel to Narmada district, Gujarat or may take their personal vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here